Taste of Research (ToR) 2017-2018 Summer Project Proposals

 Novelty: Proof exchange formats are an exciting new research and engineering direction for interactive provers.
 The contribution of this project would be to extend the family of provers that can communicate with each other.

-standard ML implementation of OpenTheory import for the prover
+Outcome: An extended implementation of OpenTheory import for the prover Isabelle/HOL, that targets its native libraries effectively.

 Reference Material Links: